Win Scholarship Upto

 • Flexible partnership deed

-In this deed entering a new partner or the profit sharing ratios are changed according to the vote of all partners.
+In this deed, entering a new partner or the profit-sharing ratios are changed according to the votes of all partners.

 • Limited Partnership Deed

-In this type, one or more of the partners has limited liability but at least one partner has unlimited liability, which allows the partner to contribute the capital but not actively manages the business.
+In this type, one or more of the partners has limited liability.
+Still, at least one partner has unlimited liability, which allows the partner to contribute the capital but not actively manage the business.

 How to Draft a Partnership Deed?

-Drafting the partnership deed is a crucial step in forming a partnership firm, keeping the dispute to a minimum, and ensuring clarity among all.
+Drafting the partnership deed is crucial in forming a partnership firm, keeping the dispute to a minimum, and ensuring clarity among all.

 Here’s a step-by-step guide on how to draft a partnership deed: